 - Sell or give away flechette darts or bullets with an explosive agent

 The Simmrin Law Group can step in to help if you are facing PC 30210 charges in the state of California.
 We’ll assist you if you are accused of making, selling, or possessing bullets with an explosive agent.

 Results of a PC 30210 Conviction in California

 The court classifies PC 30210 as a “wobbler.”
 Wobblers are sometimes treated as misdemeanors and sometimes treated as felonies.
 The prosecution makes the decision about how to handle wobblers.
 When making this decision, the prosecutor will review information about the current case, as well as the accused’s past criminal record.

-Individuals who are convicted of a misdemeanor PC 30210 violation can end up facing:
+Individuals convicted of a misdemeanor PC 30210 violation can end up facing:

 - Fines of up to $1,000